REANA-Client¶

 which allows developers and third-party systems to create workflows directly from JSON specification.

-- Amends upload and download commands that will now upload/download all the
+Amends upload and download commands that will now upload/download all the files specified in

 reana.yaml